Government of Georgia (U.S. state)

 The state government of Georgia is the U.S. state governmental body established by the Georgia State Constitution.
 It is a republican form of government with three branches: the legislature, executive, and judiciary.
 Through a system of separation of powers or "checks and balances", each of these branches has some authority to act on its own, some authority to regulate the other two branches, and has some of its own authority, in turn, regulated by the other branches.
 The seat of government for Georgia is located in Atlanta.

 Executive

 The current statewide elected officials are as follows:

 The main executive official in Georgia is the Governor.
 They are elected by the voters of the state for a term of four years.
 No person may hold the office more than twice consecutively.
 The governor oversees the state budget and thus possesses great power over all state finances.
 Additionally, the governor is responsible for the nomination of over a thousand officials to a variety of positions in state government, one of the largest rosters of any U.S. state.
 Those nominated must be approved by the state legislature.
 Regulations are codified in the Rules and Regulations of the State of Georgia.

+In addition, there are three other state executive nonpartisan offices: